GeorgeHahn/Avalon/README.md

 ## SUMMARY

   This is an open source effort to design and build a Bitcoin mining board based on the second generation Avalon ASIC.
 The final goal is to have a small board that holds 10 ASIC chips.
 This board can be controlled via USB communication.
 An example host would be a PC, Raspberry Pi or TP-Link WR703N router.
-The host will run cgminer with a custom driver based on the Avalon one and control the board via USB.
+The host will run cgminer with a custom driver based on the Klondike one and control the board via USB.

   Each board has a barrel jack power connector.
 A 10 chip board should be capable of 15000 MH/s and consume about 30W power.
 Alternatively, the switching power supply onboard can be turned to a lower voltage, trading hashrate for power efficiency.
 The supply is variable from 0.700V to 1.708V.
 Each board can be easily powered by a low cost power adapter.